Last Updated on May 6, 2022 by Paroma

 WHERE IS JUNE LAKE LOOP?

 June Lake loop is a semicircular loop of four lakes along route 158 that begins and ends at Highway 395 running north/ south through Mono County, California.
-Distance wise, this part of the state is about 264 miles east of San Francisco.
+Distance wise, this part of the state is about 264 miles east of San Francisco and 131 miles south of Lake Tahoe.
 This scenic route featuring June Lake and three others nestled in a horseshoe shaped canyon is often referred to as the “Switzerland of the Sierras” owing to its alpine views.

 The northern end of the loop is just south of Mono Lake while the southern end starts off at June Lake junction, 6.3 miles south of the northern entrance point.
 For further context, Highway 395 connects to the world famous Yosemite National Park via route 120 through the Tioga Pass (closed from October-May).